 Customer 4 Oy, wants to make record subscriptions itself

-A person with the right to sign for the accounting firm concludes the service agreement with the Incomes Register and obtains a single certificate.
+A person with the right to sign for the accounting firm concludes the service agreement with the Incomes Register and retrieves a single certificate.

-In conjunction with obtaining a certificate, a representative of the software house, for example, can be designated as the technical contact person who, in practice, retrieves a certificate for the accounting firm.
-In practice, the certificate can be generated for the accounting firm by the party whom the accounting firm’s authorised signatory has indicated as the technical contact person.
+In conjunction with retrieving a certificate, a representative of the software house, for example, can be designated as the technical contact person who, in practice, retrieves a certificate for the accounting firm.
+In practice, the certificate can be generated for the accounting firm by the party whom the accounting firms authorised signatory has indicated as the technical contact person.

 How should we proceed with respect to Customer 2 Oy, whose payrolls are managed by Accounting Firm A and Accounting Firm B?